 Manage groups on the People >> Groups section of the main menu.

 There are two types of groups: public or private.

 Public groups are groups that subscribers may choose to join when signing up or managing their own accounts via the subscriber portal.

 Private groups are internal groups that subscribers do not see.
 Administrators add subscribers to private groups (manually or via CSV file upload).

 "Can a subscriber be a member of multiple groups?"

 Yes.
 See "Adding a group".

 "Are groups different from 'tags'?"

-Yes, groups and tags are different in that messages send to subscribers in any selected groups, but tags filter the recipients to only those who also have the selected tags.
+Yes, groups and tags are different in that messages will be sent to subscribers in any selected "groups", but "tags" filter the recipients to only those who also have the selected tags.
 (See "Tags vs. groups".)
-So, tags will further narrow the message reach based on your selections.
+Using tags will further narrow the message's reach based on your selections.